Site icon Panda Security Mediacenter

 7 SSID Security Tips

-Even if you choose to hide your SSID, follow these seven SSID security tips to keep your wireless network protected:
+Even if you hide your SSID, follow these seven SSID security tips to keep your wireless network protected:

-At Panda Security, we know your network is important, and more than 30 million customers trust us to keep their activity safe and protected.
-Check out our security products and plans designed to help keep your digital life secure.
+At Panda Security, we know your network is important, and more than 30 million customers trust us to keep their activity safe and secure.
+Check out our security products and plans designed to protect your digital life.

 SSID FAQ

-Let’s dive into some common Wi-Fi questions to make things clearer.
+Let’s dive into some common Wi-Fi questions to clarify things.

 How Do I Find My SSID?

-Here is how you can find your SSID on various devices:
+Here’s how to find your SSID on various devices:

 How Do I Find My SSID on My iPhone?

-Here’s how to check the SSID (Wi-Fi network name) your iPhone is connected to:
+To check the SSID your iPhone is connected to, follow these steps:

 1. Open the Settings app.